SilviuDN/red4us/README.md

 - didn't work.

 ## How it worked:
-    1. deploy server to Heroku (functions as an api at https://git.heroku.com/red4us.git)
+    1. deploy server to Heroku (functions as an api at https://red4us.herokuapp.com/api/phones )
-    2. deploy client to Netfly ( https://elegant-mestorf-c094ac.netlify.app/phones )
+    2. deploy client to Netlify ( https://elegant-mestorf-c094ac.netlify.app )

 ## Enjoy!